 Revising your asset allocation

 Once you understand your risk tolerance, you can construct your asset allocation — the mix of investments in your portfolio.
-As you approach retirement, your asset allocation strategies will change, and you may want to make adjustments to help protect you from market risk while retaining potential for growth.
+As you approach retirement, your asset allocation strategies will change and you may want to make adjustments to help manage market risk while retaining potential for growth.
 In retirement, your asset allocation needs to generate income from your savings while growing your overall portfolio.